Logo Design & Visual Identity for Electrical Ironmongery

 Already having a better quality product than the likes of Screwfix and Toolstation and also being able to beat them on price, Chris knew he had to visually stand out and communicate it to his target market.

 This was quite a challenging project as Chris knew his product very well and wanted it visually represented within the logo.

 Chris wanted to represent some of the parts he supplies in a hand-drawn way but also for the logo to look solid like the bigger brands he could already compete with on price and quality.

 We created 8 sketched icons of the products Chris wanted representing in the logo design first by sketching and then digitizing, The first set Chris felt that they were too detailed with shading.
 For the second set, we choose 4 different icons from a new range agin sketching and then digitizing ready to be included in the final identity.

 Getting the sketches of the parts was the most challenging part, the first round of sketches that we digitised were eventually changed to the second set.
 Due to changes in the companies’ catalogue.

 The final result is a logo that gives a personal connection with the use of hand-drawn parts that the company supplies and the consumer is used to seeing when looking to purchase these unique fittings.

 The final identity captures attention visually, works well in black and white and any other colour if applied.
 It remains legible at a range of different sizes and the “Part icons” works well on their own as brand marks.

-The overall logo’s end result combined the hand-drawn fixtures and fitting that the company supplies, the brands colour palette with solid typography that is easily read and displays what the company supplies to its consumers instantly.
+The overall logo’s end result combines the hand-drawn fixtures and fittings that the company supplies, the brand’s colour palette with solid typography that is easily read and displays what the company supplies to its consumers instantly.

 The new identity has now been applied to their current website and ebay store which has greatly improved the brand online appearance and has seen an increase in monthly profits since the rebrand.